#1: We Are Not Our Past or The Things That Have Happened To Us

 If happiness was as easy as 50 pounds lost, new shoes, or a tinder date, we would all be happy.

-My best friend said to me once “if we don’t have our mental health then we have nothing”, that really stuck with me.
+If we don’t have our mental health then we have nothing.

 Make necessary doctors appointments, see a therapist, meditate, read a self-help book, rid yourself of negativity, listen to your intuition when it says this person, place or thing is no good for you.
 All of this will heed way for you to tap into your happiness.